Bourkies/BIngo-Interactive-Score-Sheet/README.md

 ## **How to Use**

 * **Players**: Open the web app link, select their team, and click on an unlocked tile.
 They can fill out the form and update their submission as many times as they need for multi-part tasks.
 * **Admins**: To verify a submission, go to the Submissions tab in the Google Sheet.
 Review the evidence.
-If it's valid, **tick the checkbox** in the Admin Verified column.
+If it's valid, set the value in the Admin Verified column to "TRUE".
+If the tile can not be scored set the RequiresAction column to “FALSE” and add the reasoning to the Notes column

 ## **Admin Management**